How To Become a Landlord

 Tenants who have multiple ways to contact their landlord or manager are much more likely to reach out with a small problem; this means that you are much more likely to find out about a simple maintenance issue before it becomes an expensive maintenance disaster.
 This also means that you are tenants are going to feel more confident expressing concerns before they become deal-breaker issues.

 Offering multiple sources to contact you can ensure that you’re not vetting phone calls all day long.
-An email address or a tenant portal through property management software can be a much better contact option for tenants who have a small and non-urgent issue.
+An email address or a Tenant Portal through property management software can be a much better contact option for tenants who have a small and non-urgent issue.
 Tell your tenants that they are welcome to call your phone with any important or urgent issues that need to be addressed more quickly.

 Understand the legal eviction process and your rights as a landlord